vorj/clpy/README.md

 ## Future plan

-We are developing v0.2.1beta1 for next release.
+We are developing v0.2.1beta2 for next release.

-* Map buffer for host memory
+* Support all BLAS APIs
-* Support all BLAS APIs and accelerate them
+* Accelerate chainer's example performance
 * Multiple devices
 * Multiple CommandQueue (Stream)
 * -- and other functions and/or bug fixes that someone develops and/or requests..